TranPhucVinh/Raspberry-Pi-GNU/Kernel/Raspbian booting/Build a custom linux OS image for Raspberry Pi.md

 1. Raspbian kernel image and device tree built from [Official Raspberry Linux repository, branch rpi-5.15.y for Linux 5.15](https://github.com/raspberrypi/linux)
 2. Booting from U-boot (instead of using Raspberry proprietary bootloader)
-x.
-Create a bootable rootfs OS
+3. Create rootfs partition by using busybox.
-x.
-Combine everything together and boot the RasPI to the completed OS
+4. Combine everything together and boot the RasPI to the completed OS

-To create a bootable rootfs, we will use either of the tool like busybox.

 # Essential packages